The Wavelength

 - Fish such as salmon and sardines

-- Fortified plant milk and orange juice
+- Fortified drinks such as plant milk and orange juice

 Vitamin D

 Vitamin D has many important roles: It helps the body absorb calcium, making it essential for bone health, modulates immune function, and plays a role in reducing inflammation.
 The body produces vitamin D when the skin is exposed to sunlight.
 However, aging can lower the body's ability to make vitamin D, which can consequently reduce the absorption of calcium and increase the risk of bone fractures in older women.
-Similar to calcium, vitamin D requirements are higher for women post-menopause.
-Vitamin D can be obtained from sunlight, some foods, and supplements.
-There are two types of vitamin D – vitamin D2, which is found in plant sources and fortified foods, and vitamin D3, which is found in animal-based foods and is more effective at improving vitamin D status.

 Daily Requirements